CivicTechWR/WRvotes/docs/resources/being-a-politician.md

-There is also a good [Civics 101 recording](https://soundcloud.com/user-216833142/communitech-summer-school-civics-101) put on by Communitech that featured retiring Regional Chair Ken Seiling.
+There is also a good [Civics 101 recording](https://soundcloud.com/user-216833142/communitech-summer-school-civics-101) put on by Communitech that featured past Regional Chair Ken Seiling.

 If you have other accounts, or if you are/were a sitting politician and would like to add your experiences, contact us.